HalkowichJasperSA/labs/mario/less/README.md

 There's more than one way to do this, so here's just one!

-1. Prompt user for height
+1. Prompt user for height.
-1. If height is less than 1 or greater than 8 (or not an integer at all), go back one step
+1. If height is less than 1 or greater than 8 (or not an integer at all), go back to step one.
-1. Iterate from 1 through height:
+1. Count *n* from 1 through height:
-    1. On iteration *i*, print *i* hashes and then a newline
+    1. On iteration *n*, print *n* hashes

 It's okay to edit your own after seeing this pseudocode here, but don't simply copy/paste this into your own!